GregRos/parjs/README.2.md

 * `"parjs"` - here you will find the building-block parsers and no combinators.
 Also, commonly used types if you're working from TypeScript.
 * `"parjs/combinators"` - here you will find combinators, the stuff you give the `pipe` method.
 * `"parjs/errors"` - here are some error types `parjs` can throw.
+* `"parjs/trace"` - Visualizing parser failures.
 * `"parjs/internal"` - here be dragons.
 See "creating custom parsers" from more details.

+## Parsing Unicode

+Parjs can parse Unicode characters in the BMP (Basic Multilingual Plane), which includes all but the most exotic of characters.
+This is done using the [`char-info`][char-info] package of character recognizers.

+Parsers such as `upper()` only parse the ASCII subset of Unicode.
+Only parsers with names beginning with `uni`, such as `uniUpper()`, parse all Unicode characters.
+These parsers are inherently slower, because each character needs to be looked up in a tree-like data structure.

+Parjs supports tree-shaking, so if you have this feature enabled, it will only embed Unicode data into your bundle if you use the Unicode features.

+If you want to parse characters from specific scripts or with other special properties, you should import the `char-info` package yourself.

 ## Implicit parsers